 - I’m not saying you have to dress like a slob while traveling, but consider how you look.
 You don’t want to stick out like a sore thumb or tacky tourist.
 This is the time to look ordinary and blend in as best as possible.

 - If you do get robbed never allow it to wipe out everything you have.
 Keep credit cards separate from bank cards and have cash stashed in several different places on your body.
 There are all kinds of items for stashing money and other valuables like credit cards.
 We used money belts, leg stashes, and had secret interior pockets sewn into pants and shorts.
 I also had a small pouch that could be attached to the front of my bra.

 - Jack carried a dummy wallet during our world trip.
-It had a few different dollar notes in it a fake plastic credit card and other pieces of paper to make it look like a legitimate wallet.
+He would keep a few different local dollar notes in it and a fake plastic credit card and other pieces of paper to make it look like a legitimate wallet.
 If a thief is demanding your wallet in a hurry you can pull it out of your pocket to give to them.